Jewitt28/JanRepo/ReadMe.md

-brand new changes to 2nd
-New Text
-Third Text
-This is the final change
+This is the Dev branch ReadMe